Art-Sells/Arells/Build-Notes.md

 ## Fully integrated App

-- Change all NFT words (WebApp/Twitter/Etc) into "Digital Asset".
+- Change all NFT words (WebApp/Twitter/Etc) into "Digital Asset"...
+Test Ads, if no restrictions, keep!
 - Use GPT-4?
 - Heavy KYC/AML [USDC -to-bank- transfers only]